 TAALAM (RHYTHM)

-A Polyrhythm of RHythms and Cultures
+A Polyrhythm of DANCE and Cultures

-Taalam (Rhythm) is a love letter from Bharatanatyam, a percussive form of Indian classical dance, to tap dance, in the language of rhythm.
-Taalam (Rhythm) travels from 18th century India to 20th century New York, from Dhanshree Thilanna to Take 5, and creates a polyrhythm between the high-pitched bells on the feet of the Bharatanatyam dancers and the base-filled tones on the shoes of the tap dancer.
-Taalam (Rhythm) delights audiences with how seamlessly African-American and South-Indian culture unite, no-matter the place and time.
-In doing so, it creates a euphoric celebration of diversity, champions the universal power of rhythm, and provides a visual metaphor for the power of the melting pot when are willing to look past our differences.
+Electric.
+Rhythmic.
+Hilarious.
+Taalam (Rhythm) is a high energy jam between Bharatanatyam, a traditional Indian percussive dance form, and tap dance.
+Taalam (Rhythm) travels from 18th century India to 21st century New York, from Dhanashree Thilanna to Take 5, and creates a polyrhythm between the high-pitched bells on the feet of the Bharatanatyam dancers and the base-filled tones on the shoes of the tap dancer.
+The show delights multicultural and multigeneration audiences with how seamlessly African-American and South-Indian culture unite.
+In doing so, it creates a euphoric celebration of the immigrant experience, and champions the universal power of rhythm.

 That was amazing.
 Bharatanatyam dovetails so beautifully into tap dance